If you can't find what you're looking for, please contact our sales team

 Publishing Árpád Pejtsik’s scores for teaching chamber music

-Pejtsik studied under Ede Banda, Sándor Sebestyén and Miklós Zsámboki, the last third himself a pupil of Dávid Popper, whose school Pejtsik both followed up and inherited.
+Pejtsik studied under Ede Banda, Sándor Sebestyén and Miklós Zsámboki—the last of the three being a pupil of David Popper whose school Pejtsik continued and eventually inherited.

 Why is it important for string players to cultivate chamber music from the earliest age?

-Clear intonation can be learned far more easily and quickly in relation to another part.
-The harmonic experience (which can be self-created by a pianist or a guitarist) has importance, as has recognition of the broadest realm of sound.
-A teacher and pupil playing together do more than deepen that master/pupil relationship.
-It marks the first step toward learning to work, create, and interact with another musician.
+Clear intonation can be learned far more easily and quickly in relation to other aspects of playing.
+The harmonic experience (which can be self-created by a pianist or a guitarist through the chordal nature of the instruments) has importance, as it demands recognition of the broadest realm of sound.
+A teacher and pupil playing together does more than deepen that master/pupil relationship: it marks the first step toward learning to work, create, and interact with another musician.

 Pejtsik began to teach chamber playing with his Violoncello ABC (Z.14177), intended for beginners, and continued it in a second and third volume (Z.14311 and Z.14730).
-These three provide material for the first four-and-a-half to five years of instrumental teaching.
+These three publications provide material for the first four-and-a-half to five years of instrumental teaching.
 In the author’s view, all teachers build up over the years an idea of what they wish to attain and how they wish to attain it.
-His tutorial has no intention of persuading people to change their ideas, only of offering attractive musical material to accomplish them.
+His tutorial has no intention of persuading people to change their ideas, but rather aims to offer attractive musical material to accomplish those ideas.

-The four books of Chamber Music Method for Strings introduce stringed instrument pupils step by step to the art and craft of chamber musicianship, through a kind of four-century cross-section of such string music.
-Apart from assembling the material, he gave general advice on each volume and specific guidance on the technical accomplishment of each piece.
-These set out to show those who were learning or had learned such music how chamber music is no preserve of concert musicians: making music together is an unspeakable joy even after two or three years of learning an instrument.
+The four books of Chamber Music Method for Strings introduce stringed instrument pupils step-by-step to the art of chamber musicianship through various musical eras and genres.
+Apart from assembling the material, he gave general advice regarding each volume and specific guidance on the technical objectives of each piece.
+These set out to show those who were learning or had learned such music that chamber music is not solely reserved for concert musicians: making music together is an indescribable joy even after two or three years of learning an instrument.

 Volume I offers easily played trios for two violins and a cello, ranging in date from the Renaissance to Viennese Classicism.
-In some the second violin and some the cello part can also be played on viola.
-All melodies are playable in the first position, making them feasible even after two years of tuition.
+In some cases the second violin and cello parts can also be played on viola.
+All melodies are playable in the first position, making them feasible even after two years of study.
 (Easy Trios from Four Centuries, Z.13548)

 Volume III presents the string trio literature of Viennese Classicism.
-Works by Haydn, Mozart and Beethoven are joined by some from lesser known composers.
-They are on much the same degree of difficulty as those in Volume II.
+Works by Haydn, Mozart and Beethoven are joined by some from lesser-known composers.
+They are on very much the same degree of difficulty as those in Volume II.
 (The Classical Trio, Z.13550)

-The author, based on his music-school experience, saw a need, beyond his tutorial, for chamber-music publications to impart a sense of success even after learning a musical instrument only for a few years.
+The author, based on his music-school experience, saw a need for chamber-music publications to impart a sense of success even after learning a musical instrument only for a few years.
 It is difficult to persuade children today to look forward to satisfying knowledge only after five or six years of practice and learning.
-So Pejtsik compiled several volumes for Editio Musica Budapest’s popular Music for Beginners series containing pieces that work within the first position and give pleasure to pupils after a mere two years of tuition in their instrument.
+So Pejtsik compiled several volumes for Editio Musica Budapest’s popular Music for Beginners series containing pieces that work within the first position and give pleasure to pupils after a mere two years of learning their instrument.
 These contain Classical Piano Trios (Z.14274), Classical String Quartets (Z.14109), Romantic Piano Trios (Z.14339), Romantic String Quartets (Z.14161), and Music for Piano Quartet (Z.14253).

-The wide range of the cello allows three or four instruments in various pitches to give out a full chamber-music sound.
-Initially only cellist composers availed themselves of this, but their pieces began to be joined in the nineteenth century by several transcriptions for cello.
-This tradition is followed in the series Chamber Music for Violoncellos compiled by Pejtsik, who himself prepared most of the transcriptions.
-Since the cello has a range almost identical with the singing voice, from lowest bass to coloratura soprano, the series includes several fine transcriptions of choral works.
-The compiler, in making his selection, scanned various periods of music history to find bright, varied music to play in each of the volumes.
+The wide range of the cello allows three or four instruments in various positions to give out a full chamber-music sound.
+Initially only cellist composers utilized this, but their pieces began to be joined in the nineteenth century by several transcriptions for cello.
+This tradition is followed in the series Chamber Music for Violoncellos compiled by Pejtsik, who prepared most of the transcriptions himself.
+Since the cello has a range comparable to that of the singing voice (from lowest bass to soaring soprano), the series includes several fine transcriptions of choral works.
+In making his selections, works from various periods within music history are included to provide a diverse range of music to play in each of the volumes.
 Some of the parts are easy to play, so that even players less conversant with their instrument may contribute to joint music making.
-So far 16 volumes of the series have appeared.
+So far 16 volumes of the series have been created.

-(Tables of contents for the publications and specimen pages from them can be found on the Web at www.emb.hu.)
+(Tables of contents for the publications and specimen pages from them can be found on at www.emb.hu.)